master-of-zen/Av1an/site/src/Cli/target_quality.md

 		Upper bound for target quality Q-search early exit

-		If max_q is tested and the probe's VMAF score is higher than target_quality, the Q- search early exits and max_q is used for the chunk.
+		If max_q is tested and the probe's VMAF score is higher than target_quality, the Q- search early exits and max_q is used for the task.

 		If not specified, the default value is used (chosen per encoder).
 ```